List of DOS commands: KEYB

 The command is available in MS-DOS versions 3.3 and later.

 From DOS 3.0 through 3.21, there are instead per-country commands, namely KEYBFR, KEYBGR, KEYBIT, KEYBSP and KEYBUK.

 LABEL

 Changes the label on a logical drive, such as a hard disk partition or a floppy disk.

 The command is available in MS-DOS versions 3.1 and later and IBM PC DOS releases 3 and later.

+LASTDRIVE

+Used in the CONFIG.SYS file to set the maximum number of drives that can be accessed.

+The command is available in MS-DOS versions 3.0 and later.